 Although sesame recently became the ninth major food allergen in the United States with the passing of the FASTER Act, manufacturers aren’t required to label for sesame until January 1, 2023.
 So KWC can’t certify a kitchen as sesame-free yet, Craig says.

-Once a location has earned KWC’s “Certified Free From” seal, monthly testing for top 8 allergens is required, along with an annual review.
+Once a location has earned KWC’s “Certified Free From” seal, which requires monthly testing for top 8 allergens, along with an annual review.
 Any new menu items also must go through MenuTrinfo for verification.

 While the auditing can be a big undertaking, Suttle says it has been well worth it for the students’ peace of mind and for the university.
 Having KWC’s certification seal lets everyone know that Vanderbilt’s efforts to provide allergen-free meals go many steps beyond just not cooking with allergens.
 “It really, truly is free-from,” she says.